lemlac/mulem/docs/reference.md

     Third{val: int}
 ```

-Like structs, instantiate my calling the member as a function unless it doesn't carry any data.
+Like structs, instantiate by calling the member as a function unless it doesn't carry any data.

 ```mu
 a = MyEnum.First